plone/training/addons.rst

 * Add fields for food-preference and shirt-size
 * Add a DataSave Adapter

+PloneFormGen is good at what it does, but is not a good model for designing your own extensions.
+It's was created before the Zope Component Architecture became widely used.
+The authors would write it much differently if they were starting from scratch.

 Add Photogallery with collective.plonetruegallery
 -------------------------------------------------

 To advertise the conference we want to show some photos showing past conferences and the city where conference is taking place in.

-collective.plonetruegallery is a role model on how to write a Plone Extension.
+collective.plonetruegallery is a much better model for how to write a Plone Extension.

 Instead of creating custom content types for galleries, it integrates with the Plone functionality to choose different views for folderish content types.